THE VOLGA GERMANS IN PORTLAND

 Rev. Henry G. Zorn

-After his arrival in the U.S., Henry married Anna Metzler who was born on December 28, 1886 in Dobrinka, Russia.
+After arriving in the U.S., Henry married Anna Metzler, born on December 28, 1886, in Dobrinka, Russia.
 She was the daughter of Heinrich Metzler and Elisabeth Koch.
 The Metzler family became friends with Rev. George H. Graf and his wife during their time together in Chicago and Sheboygan.
-Anna died on April 9, 1918 in Scottsbluff, Nebraska.
+Anna died on April 9, 1918, in Scottsbluff, Nebraska.

 Henry attended the Chicago Theological Seminary and served in the ministry for 21 years in seven states, including Oregon.

-Henry married again to Emily B. Grobe who was born on October 12, 1889 at Inland, Nebraska.
+Henry married again to Emily B. Grobe, who was born on October 12, 1889, in Inland, Nebraska.

-Rev. Zorn served in Missoula, Montana before coming to Portland to serve the Second German Congregational Church in 1927.
-During his service, a new parsonage adjacent to the church was purchased and the church building was expanded.
+Rev. Zorn served in Missoula, Montana, before coming to Portland to serve the Second German Congregational Church in 1927.
+A new parsonage adjacent to the church was purchased during his service, and the church building was expanded.
 Due to a steep decline in membership, Rev. Zorn resigned in 1929.

-Emily Zorn continued to be a member of the Evangelical Congregational Church (successor to the Second German Congregational Church) and died on February 25, 1970 in Portland.
+Emily Zorn continued to be a member of the Evangelical Congregational Church (successor to the Second German Congregational Church).
+She died on February 25, 1970 in Portland.

 Sources